Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Crack some black pepper over that and fuck yeah."

 "We shall make herbivores of you two yet," Urgug commented, glowing a briefly amused shade.
-"Now, if only we can turn Bruuk’s brain to pursuits other than the vigorously physical…"
+"Now, if only we can turn Bruuk’s brain to pursuits other than the vigorously physical..."

 "Are you kidding?
 You know what kinda workouts I can get with those big fucks!?
-Little Wilde over just ain’t doin’ it ‘fer me lately…"
+Little Wilde over just ain’t doin’ it ‘fer me lately..."

 He flexed a huge arm in and out a few times, admiring himself for a moment, then threw in a bit of extra smarm too, just for Ian.
 He loved it.
 Probably.
 But whatever!